wp-plugins/basic-google-maps-placemarks/readme.txt

 == Upgrade Notice ==

+= 1.3.2 =
+BGMP 1.3.2 sorts the markers in the [bgmp-list] shortcode alphabetically, and prevents the information window scrollbar bug in more cases.

 = 1.3.1 =
 BGMP 1.3.1 fixes a bug where standard posts and pages would lose the 'Set Featured Image' meta box.